Uriel1314/MyRepo/README.md

-# This is my first Repository
+# This is my picture bed

-## Aim to practice use github
+## Aim to upload pictures

 ** That's all!**